-What the global community needs is an international body that has the resources and strength necessary to effectively intervene in countries that are at risk, before power is abused or lives are lost (Stanton, “Why Do We…”).
+What the global community needs is an international body that has the resources and strength necessary to effectively intervene in countries that are at risk, before power is abused or lives are lost (Stanton, “Why Do We”).
 It is also important that all nations are subject to review by an international organization to ensure atrocities large and small are avoided wherever possible and prosecuted when necessary.

 The U.N. definition of genocide born out of the atrocities of the Holocaust was designed both to prevent future genocide and to hold accountable those nations and groups that commit genocide (Schabas).
 While prosecution has improved in recent years, prevention has not.
 It is of vital importance that the international community provides resources and support to the U.N., the ICC, and other international coalitions focused on preventing genocide.
 Certainly the task of providing an international body with these resources is not without its challenges, but it is essential that the global community makes genocide prevention an urgent priority.
 The international community must take immediate action by empowering the U.N. and intervening in places such as Syria and the Sudan to prevent mass atrocities (“After Rwanda’s Genocide”).
 The opportunity for peace and safety must extend to all peoples of the world and the U.N. is the institution that can write the final chapter in the history of genocide.